Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the Radeon HD 4870 X2 should be 80% quicker than the GeForce GTX 560 Ti overall, because of its greater bandwidth. (explain)
+Memory BandwidthTheoretically, the Radeon HD 4870 X2 should perform quite a bit faster than the GeForce GTX 560 Ti overall. (explain)

-Texel RateThe Radeon HD 4870 X2 should be a bit (about 14%) better at texture filtering than the GeForce GTX 560 Ti. (explain)
+Texel RateThe Radeon HD 4870 X2 is a little bit (about 14%) more effective at anisotropic filtering than the GeForce GTX 560 Ti. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 One or more cards in this comparison are multi-core.
 This means that their bandwidth, texel and pixel rates are theoretically doubled - this does not mean the card will actually perform twice as fast, but only that it should in theory be able to.
 Actual game benchmarks will give a more accurate idea of what it's capable of.
 Price Comparison